 Familiar but progressive design

-The cabin is the shortest in MX-5 history and though it can feel slightly snug at times, it’s also the best so far.
-There’s no soft-touch plastic, but the simple detailing and layout reinforce this car’s fun focus, and it feels entirely robust.
+The cabin is the shortest in MX-5 history and though it can feel slightly snug at times, the simple detailing and layout reinforce this car’s fun focus, and it feels entirely robust.

 The Parkers Verdict

 The MX-5 is an affordable way to own a fun, convertible sports car.
-Using it as your main car might present issues with the cramped cabin and small boot, but you can easily forget this once you get behind the wheel.
-It’s really enjoyable to drive on any road – you don’t even need to be driving quickly to do so, nor do you have to have the most expensive or fastest model.
-Read the full Parkers Mazda MX-5 review to see if it’s the roadster for you.
+Using it as your main car might present issues, since it has such a compact cabin and small boot, but you quickly forget about this once you get behind the wheel.
+It’s really enjoyable to drive on any road.